cf73/humanity/content/collections/articles/rip-hind-rajab.md

     content:
       -
         type: text
+        text: 'The map, reviewed by '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The Post'
+      -
+        type: text
-        text: 'The map, reviewed by The Post, appears to have been made in Google Maps and has a clear blue line, instructing the ambulance drivers to follow an indirect route that avoided much of the evacuation area.'
+        text: ', appears to have been made in Google Maps and has a clear blue line, instructing the ambulance drivers to follow an indirect route that avoided much of the evacuation area.'
   -
     type: paragraph
     content: